Harrisburg school to lose access to its free breakfast and lunch programs

 HARRISBURG, Pa. - A school in Harrisburg is left scrambling after learning it will lose funding for its free breakfast and lunch program.
-This comes after the federal government rightened regulations for its food programs.
+This comes after the federal government tightened regulations for its food programs.

 While students at St. Stephen's Episcopal School in Harrisburg fill their bellies with food at lunch, school administrators are worried about the student's future access to free lunch and breakfast.